chrishouse/chris-dot-house/work.md

 <a href="http://www.sehousedesigns.com"><img src="{{ site.baseurl }}/images/work-se-house-designs-large.jpg" srcset="{{ site.baseurl }}/images/work-se-house-designs-large.jpg 940w, {{ site.baseurl }}/images/work-se-house-designs-medium.jpg 700w, {{ site.baseurl }}/images/work-se-house-designs-small.jpg 400w" alt="SE House Designs"></a>

 Built with custom JavaScript/jQuery, this is a personal project for my wife Samantha's art portfolio.
 The main goal was to create a smooth, streamlined experience.
-Although I likely would have been better off utilize a framework like React, this was a great learning experience, and we're both happy with the result.
+Although I likely would have been better off utilizing a framework like React, this was a great learning experience, and we're both happy with the result.

 #### [Starfield Ministries](http://www.starfieldministries.org)